Kelly Walsh High School

 Kelly Walsh High School is a public secondary institution (grades 9-12) located in Casper, Wyoming, United States.
 It is in Natrona County School District No. 1.
 The school mascot is the Trojan.
 The current principal is Mike Britt.

 History

 Kelly Walsh High School, which was named after a principal of Natrona County High School, opened in 1965.
-Several subsequent expansion and remodeling projects have been completed, including the construction of a second gymnasium in 1995.
+Several subsequent expansion and remodeling projects have been completed, including a near-total remodel of the school in 2017.

 The school started offering instruction to students in grades 10–12 only and continued that for nearly 38 years.
 During the 2003–04 school year, Kelly Walsh began offering classes for students in the ninth grade.